htoomyattun/sem/README.md

 ## Link the Project from Zube
 https://zube.io/group5-3/gp5/w/workspace-1/kanban

+# Requirements for the coursework
-# 32 requirements of 32 have been implemented, which is 100%.
+## 32 requirements of 32 have been implemented, which is 100%.
 | ID  | Name                                                                                                  | Met | Screenshot                |
 |-----|-------------------------------------------------------------------------------------------------------|-----|---------------------------|
 | 1   | All the countries in the world organised by largest population to smallest.                           | Yes | ![](screenshot/ss-1.PNG)  |